lasyavadapalli/AISCMM/Project_Manual/README.md

-# AISCMM
+# Manual
-The final year project repository
+This folder contain the final copy of report, Black Book, Accepted IEEE paper.